Generic name: nevirapine [ ne-VYE-ra-peen ]

-Nevirapine can cause life-threatening effects on the liver, especially in women.
-Call your doctor at once if you have any of these liver symptoms while taking nevirapine: nausea, loss of appetite, upper stomach pain, tiredness, fever, unexplained muscle pain or weakness, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Viramune can cause life-threatening effects on the liver, especially in women.
+Call your doctor at once if you have any of these liver symptoms while taking this medicine: nausea, loss of appetite, upper stomach pain, tiredness, fever, unexplained muscle pain or weakness, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).

-Nevirapine may also cause severe or life-threatening skin reactions.
-Stop taking this medicine and get emergency medical help if you have: a fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain, and a red or purple skin rash that spreads and causes blistering and peeling.
+Viramune may also cause severe or life-threatening skin reactions.
+Stop taking Viramune and get emergency medical help if you have: a fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain, and a red or purple skin rash that spreads and causes blistering and peeling.
 This type of reaction is a medical emergency.

-Nevirapine may increase your risk of certain infections or autoimmune disorders by changing the way your immune system works.
-Symptoms may occur weeks or months after you start treatment with nevirapine.
+Viramune may increase your risk of certain infections or autoimmune disorders by changing the way your immune system works.
+Symptoms may occur weeks or months after you start treatment with this medicine.
 Tell your doctor if you have:

 signs of a new infection--fever, night sweats, swollen glands, mouth sores, diarrhea, stomach pain, weight loss;